 HACC offers students a wide variety of study abroad opportunities led by HACC faculty.
 Study Abroad programs afford students an excellent opportunity to learn more about themselves and the people and cultures that make up our country and the world.
 Courses are offered in many academic disciplines and can be used to fulfill major and general education requirements.
 Scholarships are available through HACC Foundation.
+In the last ten years, nearly 1,000 HACC students have taken part in a short-term, faculty led study abroad course.
 Applying for scholarships does not guarantee receipt of funds.
 For those who qualify, Financial Aid can be applied to the program fee.
 Contact the Financial Aid office on your campus for more information.
 Questions about Study Abroad?
 Contact the Center for Global Education at 717-780-1100, email studyabroad@hacc.edu or online at www.hacc.edu/global.